RafidAziz/Selenium-on-Amazon/README.md

 It is an ongoing work in progress.

 Current task:
-- Debug three missing test cases in 'RunAllParallel' runner
+- Add 'log out' test case

 Test Cases Automated:
 - Valid login